arunasurya/academy/governance.md

 The voting weight is determined by the amount of BSQ you lock in during the voting period.
 The BSQ amount earned via contributions is given twice as much weight as the amount bought on the exchange.

 ### Voting Cycle
 The voting cycle consists of four phases: proposal phase, blind vote, vote reveal and vote result.
 Each voting cycle will last a total of 30 days and a total of 4380 blocks.
-A stakeholder participating in each phase of the cycle creates a total of three new bitcoin [transactions](bisqtx.md).

 #### Proposal Phase

-##### Compensation requests
-##### Asset listing proposals
+During the proposal phase, which lasts 25 days, any stakeholder can make proposals such as compensation requests, asset listing proposals and any other proposals.

 #### Blind Vote